Felisha Terrell

-Felisha Terrell (born March 16, 1979) is an American film and television actress.
+Felisha Terrell is an American film and television actress.

 Background

 Terrell grew up in Chicago, Illinois.
-She was born to a European American mother and African American father.
-Terrell obtained her degree from the University of Iowa and entered pharmaceutical sales after graduation.
+Her mother is white and her father is African American.
+She attended the University of Iowa and worked in pharmaceutical sales after graduation.
 In 2007, she relocated to Los Angeles to begin an acting career.

 In 2009, Terrell had her first recurring role as Arianna Hernandez in the soap opera Days of Our Lives.
 She has had recurring roles on many television series, such as Marilyn Barnes on Ambitions, Detective Gwen Roberts on Tell Me a Story, Carlita on Shooter, Noelle Jasper on Just Add Magic, Isa Catalano on Survivor's Remorse, and Kali on Teen Wolf.
-Her notable non-recurring role was as "Alternate Michael" on Supernatural in 2018.
-She has also acted in films; for example, she played Lauren Paveza, a conscription officer, in The Tomorrow War.
+A notable guest role was as "Alternate Michael" on Supernatural in 2018.
+She has also appeared in films including The Tomorrow War.
+In 2023, Terrell starred as Daphne Finch on the ABC series The Company You Keep.
+Though Terrell is biracial, her role on The Company You Keep was her first role as a biracial woman.

 Personal life

-She is the former fiancée of the Cincinnati Bengals wide receiver Terrell Owens, and she made a guest appearance on his VH1 reality TV series, The T.O.
-Show.

-Felisha is currently in a relationship with Donae Burston.
-They have a son together.
-Felisha announced her pregnancy through her private Instagram on the 18th of April, 2017.
+She has a son named Noah who was born in August 2017 and is dating Noah's father Donae Burston.